-The university is committed to helping Complainants continue their education and employment after experiencing Prohibited Conduct.
-Regardless of whether a person chooses to pursue an investigation, alternative resolution, a formal resolution, or chooses not to pursue any further process, the Title IX Coordinator or a designated university official conducts an initial assessment to determine next steps and will initiate contact to discuss the availability of Supportive Measures.
+The university is committed to helping Complainants and Respondents continue their education and employment after a report of alleged Prohibited Conduct.
+Regardless of whether Complainant chooses to pursue an Alternative Resolution Process, grievance procedures, or no further process, the Title IX Coordinator or a designated university official conducts an initial assessment to determine next steps and will initiate contact the Complainant to discuss the availability of Supportive Measures.
+Respondents will also be offered supportive measures after receiving a Notice of Allegation.

-Supportive Measures are non-disciplinary, non-punitive individualized services, accommodations, and other assistance that the university offers and may put in place, without fee or charge, after receiving notice of possible Prohibited Conduct.
-Supportive Measures are designed to restore or preserve access to the University's Programs and Activities, protect the safety of all parties and the university's educational environment, or deter Prohibited Conduct, while not being punitive in nature or unreasonably burdening either party.
+Supportive Measures are non-disciplinary, non-punitive individualized services, assistance, and other measures that the university offers and may put in place, without fee or charge, as appropriate and available, after receiving a Report of possible Prohibited Conduct.
+Supportive Measures are designed to restore or preserve access to the University's Programs and Activities, or provide support during the grievance process or during the Alternative Resolution Process.
+Supportive Measures cannot be unreasonably burdensome to a party.